From Dream to Reality: Voices of Hope and Action

 Loyola students, faculty, staff, alumni, as well as members of the Chicago community are invited to join us for a host of familiar activities including guest speakers, Interfaith Dialogue, and service.
 In addition, we are thrilled to announce several inaugural events including a Book Discussion, Rambler Video Series, and an LUC Faculty & Staff Black History Research Symposium-- all virtual!

-As you continue planning your spring semester calendar, we encourage you to bookmark this website, and see details along with registration information for each event below.
+As you continue planning your spring semester calendar, we encourage you to bookmark this website, review the Black History Month Poster, and see details along with registration information for each event below.
 In addition, we recommend regularly checking this website for updates.

 Meet the Celebrating Black History Month Committee members representing Loyola from diverse disciplines.